rundsk/dsk/frontend/README.md

 Your app is ready to be deployed with a DSK build!

 To run the frontend source code through `prettier`, use `make prettier`.

-## Copyright & License

-DSK is Copyright (c) 2017 Atelier Disko if not otherwise stated.
-Use of the source code is governed by a BSD-style license that can be found in the LICENSE file.